kflog-project/KFLog/README.md

 A flight planning and analysis software for Gliders running under Linux
 =====

-KFLog is a flight planning and post flight analysis application running on a Linux desktop like Debian, Ubuntu and various other Unix-Systems.
+KFLog is a open source flight planning and post flight analysis application running on a Linux desktop like Debian, Ubuntu and various other Unix-Systems.
+It has been built up by using the Qt5 C++ Framework.

 KFLog projects the flight on a digital vector map, that contains not only airfields and airspaces, but a complete elevation-map, roads cities, rivers